Send the link below via email or IMCopy

 Trends in Ionization Energy

-The energy required to REMOVE an electron from an atom is ionization energy.
+Energy required to REMOVE an electron from an atom.

-First ionization energy is the energy required to remove the first electron.
+First ionization energy: Energy required to remove the first electron.

 Ionization energy helps predict what ions will form.